emobtech/PullDownRefreshME/README.md

-# PullDownRefreshMIDlet
+# PullDownRefreshME
-It is a LWUIT component that implements a pull down gesture to refresh data.
+PullDownRefreshME is a LWUIT component that implements a pull down gesture to refresh data.